UKHSA-Internal/data-dashboard-api/docs/main_design_guide.md

 ```
 |- caching/
+    |- frontend/
+        crawler.py              # The class used to send requests to the designated frontend URLs.
+        handlers.py             # Handler used by the interface i.e. the Django management command.
+        urls.py                 # Holds the class used to construct all the required URLs.
+    |- private_api/             # Contains the private API crawler and all of its associated components.
+        client.py               # Abstraction used to interact with the cache itself.
+Mainly for adding & getting items.
+        decorators.py           # Decorator used to wrap endpoints which are to be cached with the lazy-loading method.
+        management.py           # The class used to interact with the cache and handle hashing of item keys.
+    |- public_api/              # Contains the public API crawler and all of its associated components.
     |- client.py                # Abstraction used to interact with the cache itself.
 Mainly for adding & getting items.
-    |- crawler.py               # The class used to parse CMS content and fire the corresponding requests internally.
-    |- decorators.py            # Decorator used to wrap endpoints which are to be cached with a lazy-loading method.
     |- internal_api_client.py   # The class used to hit the internal endpoints.
 Mainly used by the crawler.
-    |- management.py            # The class used to interact with the cache and handle hashing of item keys.

 |- cms/
     |- common/                  # The wagtail app for the non-topic pages (about page).